 At larger terminals, especially at the Flagship terminal of Tughlakabad, Dadri & Dhandari Kalan (Ludhiana), CONCOR has itself invested in procuring, operating and even maintaining heavy equipment like Gantry Cranes and Reachstackers.
 Over the years, CONCOR has developed an in-house technical department that is well equipped to handle not only the routine operation, but also the regular maintenance of these machines.

-At present, there are more than 16 gantry cranes & 52 Reach Stackers operating at Terminals of Tughlakabad, Dadri & Dhandari Kalan (Ludhiana) and various terminals.
+At present, there are 14 gantry cranes & 108 Reach Stackers operating at Terminals of Tughlakabad, Dadri & Dhandari Kalan (Ludhiana) and various terminals.
 The estimated requirement of RSTs for next 5 years i.e. from 2021-22 to 2026-27 is around 115 RSTs, based on projected business growth, which will be suitably calibrated based on the actual annual business growth.